FlowTex: Sentencing and aftermath

 The scam was aided by a network of co-conspirators that included family, friends and employees of the firm, but ultimately it was Schmider and Kleiser who paid the largest price for their crimes; they were both arrested in February 2000 on suspicion of fraud and tax evasion, four years after the authorities were allegedly first tipped off about the fraudulent business practices.
 This apparent lack of determination to follow up on the leads was allegedly partly due to concerns that such investigations would jeopardise jobs and compromise leading politicians who had courted the FlowTex directors as model businessmen.
-Also suspicious was the fact that the tax inspector assigned to FlowTex was a tennis partner of one of the FlowTex directors.
+Also suspicious was that the tax inspector assigned to FlowTex was a tennis partner of one of the FlowTex directors.
 However, to date there have been no indications that the FlowTex management or any politicians tried to directly influence the proceedings.